freedomofpress/securedrop.org/README.rst

 The developer environment dependencies are handled via ``pipenv`` and documentation for that project can be found `here <https://pipenv.readthedocs.io/en/latest/>`_.

-Advanced actions against the database
+Advanced Actions Against the Database
 -------------------------------------

 Database import
 +++++++++++++++

-Drop a postgres database dump into the root of the repo and rename it to ``import.db``.
+Drop a Postgres database dump into the root of the repo and rename it to ``import.db``.
 To import it into a running dev session (ensure ``docker-compose up`` has already been started) run ``make dev-import-db``.
 Note that this will not pull in images that are referenced from an external site backup.

-Connect to postgresql service from host
+Connect to PostgreSQL service from host
 +++++++++++++++++++++++++++++++++++++++

 The postgresql service is exposed to your host on a port that will be displayed